disblu/guidelines/android/README.md

 ## 2.2 Java style rules

-There are conventions for using Android's Java libraries and tools.
+These are conventions for using Android's Java libraries and tools.

 ### 2.2.1 Use Javadoc Standard Comments